Silver lamprey

 The silver lamprey (Ichthyomyzon unicuspis) is a lamprey commonly found in the Northern and Central United States, as well as a large part of southern Canada.
-Its binomial name means "sucking fish" in Greek and "one-pointed" in Latin.
+Its genus name means "sucking fish" in Greek and the species name means "one-pointed" in Latin.
 The silver lamprey is a member of the class Agnatha, sometimes referred to as cyclostomes (round-mouths).
-Other common names include: bloodsucker, blue lamprey, hitch-hiker, lamper, lamprey eel, northern lamprety.
 The silver lamprey should not be confused with the sea lamprey (Petromyzon marinus), which has caused considerable damage to native fish populations in the Great Lakes region.

 Distribution

 An illustration of a Silver lamprey from Fishes of Illinois by Forbes and Richarson.

 The silver lamprey is commonly found along the Great Lakes and in the Mississippi River and Ohio River and their tributaries from Minnesota to Nebraska, Tennessee, and West Virginia.
 There have also been a small number of isolated encounters around the Hudson Bay and in the Mississippi River in Mississippi.